Dr Alister Smith

 Reader in Geotechnics - Architecture, Building and Civil Engineering

-Alister leads the Listening to Infrastructure research programme, which is developing acoustic emission sensing technologies to provide early warning of deterioration and failure of buried infrastructure systems, such as dams, foundations, retaining structures, pipelines, and tunnels.
+Alister leads the Listening to Infrastructure (L2I) research programme.
+Funded by an EPSRC Fellowship and Philip Leverhulme Prize in Engineering, it is developing acoustic emission sensing technologies to provide early warning of deterioration and failure of buried infrastructure systems - such as dams, foundations, retaining structures, pipelines and tunnels.

 Listening underground; acoustic emissions sensing technology to protect lives and livelihoods worldwide